Bird vision: Extraocular anatomy

-The eye of a bird most closely resembles that of other reptiles.
+The eye of a bird most closely resembles that of reptiles.
 Unlike the mammalian eye, it is not spherical, and the flatter shape enables more of its visual field to be in focus.
 A circle of bony plates, the sclerotic ring, surrounds the eye and holds it rigid, but an improvement over the reptilian eye, also found in mammals, is that the lens is pushed further forward, increasing the size of the image on the retina.

-Eyes of most birds are large, not very round and capable of only limited movement in the orbits, typically 10-20° (but in some passerines, >80°) horizontally.
+Eyes of most birds are large, not very round and capable of only limited movement in the orbits, typically 10°-20° (but in some passerines, >80°) horizontally.
 That's why head movements in birds play a bigger role than eye movements.
 Two eyes usually move independently, and in some species they can move coordinatedly in opposite directions.

-Birds with eyes on the sides of their heads have a wide visual field, useful for detecting predators, while those with eyes on the front of their heads, such as owls, have binocular vision and can estimate distances when hunting.
-The American woodcock probably has the largest visual field of any bird, 360° in the horizontal plane, and 180° in the vertical plane.
+Birds with eyes on the sides of their heads have a wide field of view, useful for detecting predators, while those with eyes on the front of their heads, such as owls, have binocular vision and can estimate distances when hunting.
+The American woodcock probably has the largest field of view of any bird, 360° in the horizontal plane, and 180° in the vertical plane.

 The eyelids of a bird are not used in blinking.
 Instead the eye is lubricated by the nictitating membrane, a third concealed eyelid that sweeps horizontally across the eye like a windscreen wiper.
 The nictitating membrane also covers the eye and acts as a contact lens in many aquatic birds when they are under water.
 When sleeping, the lower eyelid rises to cover the eye in most birds, with the exception of the horned owls where the upper eyelid is mobile.

 The eye is also cleaned by tear secretions from the lachrymal gland and protected by an oily substance from the Harderian glands which coats the cornea and prevents dryness.
 The eye of a bird is larger compared to the size of the animal than for any other group of animals, although much of it is concealed in its skull.
 The ostrich has the largest eye of any land vertebrate, with an axial length of 50 mm, twice that of the human eye.

 Bird eye size is broadly related to body mass.
 A study of five orders (parrots, pigeons, petrels, raptors and owls) showed that eye mass is proportional to body mass, but as expected from their habits and visual ecology, raptors and owls have relatively large eyes for their body mass.